Compiled by Brother Joe (Bhikkhu Dhamma-dāsa) ASA Sustainability Officer 2014

 The ASA annual conference brings together Buddhist monastics of all traditions living in, or visiting Australia, for fellowship, dialogue and to address the issues facing Buddhism in Australia.
 Previously, the ASA has solved problems with visas for monastics through representations to the Department of Immigration, supported monastics in financial difficulty, liaised with the Federation of Australian Buddhist Councils (FABC), arranged monastic education forums such as the 2010 Vinaya Conference and represented the Australian Sangha at International Conferences as well as to various Government agencies.

-The one-day conference and AGM will occur on
+The one-day conference and AGM will occur on: Tuesday March 25th 2014.

-Sangha members are encouraged to arrive on the 25th or earlier and register at 7.30am on the 26th.
+Sangha members are encouraged to arrive on the 24th or earlier and register at 7.30am on the 25th.
 The rooms offered have 2-4 beds.
 All meals will be provided and are vegetarian.
-Participants are asked to please; book online, send in the form or contact Ven.
-Thich Quang Ba, prior one week of the conference, so all transport needs, meals and accommodation can be met.
+Participants are asked to book online, one week prior to the conference, so all transport needs, meals and accommodation can be met.